-As Malaysia has recently overhauled the laws that governs companies with the new Companies Act 2016, directors can be sued for breaching their duties.
 While there are many matters a director must focus upon, one of the most important concern is the financial statements of the company.
-The Companies Act has myriad of compliance requirements for accounts, record keeping, disclosures and filing of annual returns for which a director is responsible, with criminal sanctions in any event of breach of duty.
+The Companies Act has myriad of compliance requirements for accounts, record keeping, disclosures, and filing of annual returns for which a director is responsible, with criminal sanctions in any event of breach of duty.

-The new law also observes a stricter standards and higher responsibilities for directors, which include heavy fines and longer terms of imprisonment for violations.
+The new law also implements a stricter standard and more responsibilities for directors, this includes heavy fines and longer terms of imprisonment for violations.

-Directors are Subject to Variety of Sanctions for any Breach of their Duties.
+Directors are subject to a variety of sanctions for any breach of their duties.
+These include: